stresslimit/sld-custom-content-and-taxonomies/readme.txt

 Originally based on the work of Matt Wiebe @ <http://somadesign.ca/projects/smarter-custom-post-types/>

+You can follow development of this plugin on GitHub @ <https://github.com/jkudish/sld-custom-content-and-taxonomies>

 == Installation ==

 1. Upload the `sld-custom-content-and-taxonomies` folder to the `/wp-content/plugins/` directory, use SVN to manage WordPress and plugins installation or just search for the plugin in the Plugins tab and install it!